SMoore3773/Sprint-Challenge--JavaScript/README.md

     A closure is a series of functions that access outside of their lexical scope.
 They can reach outside of what we would normally think a function has access to to reference variables.

-4. Describe the four rules of the 'this' keyword.

-    Global binding: when 'this' is used it will be bound to the entire window or console object that contains the entirety of the page.
+4. Describe the four rules of the 'this' keyword. you can use it as a pointer to an object. it is used for binding attributes in new class objects. do not use arrow functions when using 'this' Global binding: when 'this' is used it will be bound to the entire window or console object that contains the entirety of the page.
     Implicit binding: when used in calling a function, 'this' referrs to the object that precedes it.
     New binding: When using a constructor function, 'this' referrs to the specific instance that the constructor is creating.